 Logistics specialists handle the more than 16,400 pieces of equipment needed to support the task force.
 To ensure rapid and effective response, the task force equipment cache must be a construction site, communications center, high-tech engineering firm, mobile emergency room, and camp rolled into one.

-The equipment cache allows the task force to be totally self-sufficient for up to four days.
+The equipment cache allows the task force to be totally self-sufficient for up to 72 hours.

 The equipment cache consists of five types of equipment: medical, rescue, communications, technical support and logistics.

 Medical supplies include various medicines, intravenous fluids, blankets, suture sets, airways, tracheal tubes, defibrillators, burn treatment supplies, bone saws and scalpels.